 Once you have decided which type of nappy you are going to use you also need to decided if you want to use sized nappies or birth-to-potty (or one-size-fits-most) nappies.
 Sized nappies usually come in three different sizes depending on the weight of your baby.
 You can usually get a better fit with sized nappies but will need to replace them as your baby grows.
 Birth-to-potty nappies are adjustable, usually using a selection of poppers and/or velcro and they should meet all your baby’s nappy needs.
 However, if you baby is small at birth, or particularly big as they grow (or just an unusual shape – Toby is very long and thin for example) then you might find there are times when birth-to-potty nappies don’t always give the best fit.

 If you want to try cloth and are confused by all the different information out there then I would really recommend contacting one of the retailers who can offer tailored advice or visiting your local nappy library if you have one.
 Before we started with cloth nappies I contacted The Nappy Lady for advice.
 You simply fill in a questionnaire on the website with details of your baby (if they’re already born), whether you have any other children in nappies, your access to washing and drying facilities, any childcare arrangements, and finally any preferences of the type of nappies you would like to use and your budget.
 The Nappy Lady will then come back to you with several different suggestions and you also get a discount code to use against any purchases.
 We then bought a couple of different nappies based on The Nappy Lady’s suggestions and tried them out for a few weeks before making a decision and buying the rest of the nappies we needed.
-There are several other retailers who also offer a similar service – Fill Your Pants also have a questionnaire to complete so they can provide personalised advice.
+There are several other retailers who also offer a similar service – The Nappy Gurus also have a questionnaire to complete so they can provide personalised advice.
 Whatever you decide to do I really would recommend just starting off with a couple of different nappies before making a big financial commitment.
 Some of those bulk buy starter packs may seem like good value, but wait until you are sure of what you want before you buy.

 If you’ve decided to go ahead and give cloth nappies a try then good for you!
 If you have any questions then do pop them in the comments and I’ll do my best to help.